L11K/motd-bot/README.md

-# MOTD-Bot
+# MOTW-Bot
 Discord bot aimed towards collecting user suggested films to suggest a new movie.

 ## About
-The bot collects IMDB and Letterboxd film suggestions from users and recommends a random film from the database.
+The bot tries to collects IMDB and Letterboxd film suggestions from users and recommends a random film from the database.

 * **Film collection:**